 I happily agree to non-disclosure of anything that I learn about your software and methods.
 I anyway take my clients’ confidentiality as understood.

 I also happily agree that any software or reports that I write for you are works for hire in terms of copyright.
-For software, however, your bill will be lower and my enthusiasm about working for you will be greater if you allow me to save time by using my own headers and libraries without risking that you claim ownership of them or deny me the continued reuse of them.
+For software, however, your bill will be lower (for needing less of my time) and my enthusiasm about working for you will be greater if you allow me to use my own headers and libraries without risking that you claim ownership of them or deny me the continued reuse of them.

 If in the course of working on your software I invent something such that you can patent it, then it’s entirely yours: I renounce all interest.